New data on limno-terrestrial rotifers of the world

 Описание района исследования The project covers all regions of the Earth.

-Описание плана выполнения исследований To address project's aim we used samples collected starting from 1996 until present in limno-terrestrial habitats throughout the world.
-More than 2,000 samples were analyzed using conventional methods (analysis of rotifer morphology using light microscopy) resulting in creation of dataset with 5,295 rotifer species occurrences, 98.5% of which belong to bdelloids.
+Описание плана выполнения исследований To address the project's aims we used samples collected starting from 1996 until present in limno-terrestrial habitats throughout the world.
+More than 2,200 samples were analyzed using conventional methods (analysis of rotifer morphology using light microscopy) resulting in creation of dataset with 5,729 rotifer species occurrences, 98.6 of which belong to bdelloids.
 The data covers all continents, including both polar zones and ranging from 0 to 4,610 m of altitude.
 The further steps include estimation of the diversity patterns within defined geographical area (alpha- and gamma-diversity, rarefaction curve, asymptotic diversity estimates), and globally, i.e. revealing shape and prominence of latitudinal diversity gradient using hexagonal model and general additive model (GAM).
 In parallel, the diversity of limno-terrestrial rotifers will be assessed using molecular approach.
 It is planned to imply metabarcoding sequencing of coI mitochondrial gene for rotifers, however, not in global scale (only Europe - from Mediterranean to Arctic).
 Results obtained using both methodological approaches will be compared.

 Связанные проекты SNOWLIFE 'Microfauna emerging in seasonal snow patch ecosystems - losers or winners?'